abinavseelan/crudtest-website/README.md

-# sendback Website
+# sendback.io

-This repository houses the website for [sendback.io](http://sendback.io)
+This repository houses the source for [sendback.io](http://sendback.io)

 ## Contributing